 At the bottom of the page, there is a question “Do you require any special assistance?” which selected Yes by default.
 I don’t think most of the clients need special assistance though.

 After that, I was asked to fill up the personal information and contact details.
 I re-submitted contact details for a couple times because of unexpected errors, probably server busy.

 AirAsia supports both credit card payment and local bank debit.
-Bank debit is good for those do not use credit card (I was, before I got the 1st credit card).
+Bank debit is good for those do not use credit card (I was, before I got).

 I made my payment by credit card.
 Trouble free.
 Received confirmation emails almost instantly.

 Paying 10x of fare price